Skip to main content

 Pain considerations: Bright light during slit lamp examination may trigger photophobia or discomfort.
 Inform the examiner if you experience significant light sensitivity so it can be documented.

-From 38 CFR: Under DC 6080, a remaining unilateral visual field of 6-15 degrees is rated at 20%, or equivalently if the affected eye is rated as having visual acuity of 20/200.
+CFR: Under DC 6080, a remaining bilateral visual field of 6-15 degrees is rated at 70%, or equivalently if each affected eye is evaluated as having visual acuity of 20/200.

 Bilateral visual field remaining 16-30 degrees, OR each affected eye evaluable as 20/100 (6/30).
 Represents severe bilateral visual field constriction with major impact on functional independence.